Car battery corrosion is a normal sign of battery wear and tear.

 What Does Car Battery Corrosion Look Like?

-Battery terminal corrosion is a little different.
+Battery terminal corrosion is a bit different.

 Corrosion buildup on a battery terminal appears as a white, blue, or greenish substance with a powdery, granular texture.
+The corrosion color depends on what kinds of chemical reactions have occurred

-While small amounts of corrosion buildup are harmless, it can cause increasingly severe issues if left untreated.
+While small amounts of corrosion buildup are harmless, it can cause increasingly severe issues if left untreated

 Let’s see why: